iotshaman/mysql-shaman/README.md

 mysql-shaman grant [userName] [databaseName] [role] [config path (optional)]
 ```

-*Note: to run this command you need to have a populated "adminPoolConfig" value in your mysql-shaman.json file, and the user credentials provided should have GRANT permissions, and the ability to create databases.*
+*Note: to run this command you need to have a populated "adminPoolConfig" value in your mysql-shaman.json file, and the user credentials provided should have GRANT permissions.*

 ### Run Command
 The run command takes 1 required parameter and 1 optional parameter then runs the specified script on the configured database.